-Area Agencies on Aging were established under the Older Americans Act (OAA) in 1973 to respond to the needs of Americans 60 and over in every local community.
-By providing a range of options that allow older adults to choose the home and community-based services and living arrangements that suit them best, Area Agencies make it possible for older adults to "age in place" in their homes and communities.
-The OAA requires local control and decision-making that allows Area Agencies to adapt to the unique demands of their communities while complying with the requirements they also advocate, plan, coordinate to assist older adults in leading independent, meaningful, and dignified lives.
-Today, Area Agencies coordinate a complex local service delivery system that serves millions of older adults and caregivers in every community in the country.
+Area Agencies on Aging were established under the Older Americans Act (OAA) in 1973 to respond to the needs of Americans aged 60 and over in every local community.
+By providing a range of options that allow older adults to choose home and community-based services and living arrangements that suit them best, Area Agencies make it possible for older adults to "age in place" in their homes and communities.
+The OAA requires local control and decision-making that allows Area Agencies to adapt to the unique demands of their communities while complying with the requirements they also advocate, plan, and coordinate to assist older adults in leading independent, meaningful, and dignified lives.
+Today, Area Agencies coordinate a complex local service delivery system serving millions of older adults and caregivers in every community in the country.

 This generation of older adults is unique from prior generations in that they live longer, spend a significant part of their lifetime in the workforce, retire later in life, and control an average of 70% of the invested wealth in the United States.
+As the oldest group of people retire, they begin relying on their savings and investments: decreasing net worth.
 Subsequently, according to the National Institute on Aging, older adults are also more likely to be at risk of financial exploitation and scams than other generations.

 There are varying reasons why an older adult can be deceived by persons with undue influence over their finances.
 Risk factors include physical and cognitive decline and social isolation.
 The heightened risks result in financial exploitation, which can lead to severe consequences.
 A substantial financial loss adversely impacts an older adult's quality of life and ability to age in place.
-If they are unaware of services specific to aging, they are reluctant and embarrassed to request help after financial exploitation.
-Ultimately, the loss of retirement and financial resources result in becoming impoverished and possibly needing state assistance, which may include prematurely entering a nursing facility.
+Additionally, an older adult is most likely reluctant and embarrassed to request help after financial exploitation.
+Ultimately, the loss of retirement and financial resources result in becoming impoverished, potentially needing state assistance, and prematurely entering a nursing facility.